Current Board Members

-Dr. McKay-Riddell has a private practice in holistic counseling and shamanic healing in Santa Fe, NM, where she and her husband Lewis Riddell share a home with their two cats.
-She is the author of The River Goddess & Other Stories, the first book of The Alyssa Chronicles, a fantasy/magic realism series for young adults.
+Dr. McKay-Riddell has a private practice in holistic counseling and shamanic healing in Santa Fe, NM, where she and her husband Lewis Riddell share a home with their three cats.
+She is the author of The River Goddess & Other Stories, and Starfriends (soon in print) Books 1 and 2 of The Alyssa Chronicles, a fantasy/magic realism series for young adults.

 Lewis Riddell was born in Media, PA.
 He holds a BS in geology from Waynesburg College and a BFA in painting from the San Francisco Art Institute.
 He is an informal student of Transpersonal Psychology, a Spiritual Guidance practitioner, and holds an Advanced Certificate in Psychodrama.

 Lewis moved to California in 1969 following a tour of duty as a naval officer in Vietnam and Key West, FL.
 A professional artist, he has worked with at-risk youth and developmentally disabled adults in California and New Mexico.
-His recent paintings and nature photographs are available for viewing and purchase in the Turtle Island Publications Gallery.
+His recent paintings and nature photographs are available for viewing and purchase in OHI’s Winds of Change Press Gallery.

 Lumina Greenway is a long-time member of the Board of Directors of Orenda Healing International.
 Born in Providence, RI, she is an Owner/Director of Monadnock Paper Mills, Inc. in Bennington, NH, and a professional photographer with focus on architectural detail and the natural world (especially marine mammals).